datafl4sh/sgr/README.md

 # sgr
-C++ stream manipulators for colored text output and more
+SGR (from Select Graphic Rendition) provides C++ stream manipulators for colored text output and more.